mattmakai/fullstackpython.com/source/content/pages/servers.rst

 The term *bare metal* refers to purchasing the actual hardware and hooking it up to the Internet either through a business-class internet service provider (ISP) or
 `co-locating the server <http://webdesign.about.com/od/colocation/a/what_colocation.htm>`_ with other servers.
+A "business-class" ISP is necessary because most residential Internet service agreements prohibt and will eventually block traffic to web servers.
+You may be able to get away with low traffic volume but if your site serves a lot of traffic it will catch an ISPs filters.

 The bare metal option offers the most control over the server configuration, usually has the highest performance for the price, but also is the most expensive upfront option and the highest ongoing maintenance.
 With bare metal servers the ongoing operating cost is the electricity the server(s) use as well as handling repairs when server components malfunction.
+You're taking on manual labor working with hardware as well as the rest of the software stack.

 Buy actual hardware from a vendor either pre-built or as a collection of components that you assemble yourself.
+Here is an `example of a server buildout <http://duartes.org/gustavo/blog/post/building-a-quad-core-server>`_.
+The post is a couple of years old but those are the rough components you need to put together your own server.
+You can also buy pre-configured servers from Dell or HP.
+Those servers tend to be in smaller case form factors (called "blades") but are correspondingly more expensive than putting off-the-shelf components together yourself.

 Virtualized servers